armercier/kicad-library/README.md

 # kicad-library
-KiCad symbol and footprint to share between projects
+KiCad symbol and footprint to share between projects.

 ## Install